 The checkpoint is scheduled between 8 p.m.
 Thursday and 2 a.m.
 Friday.

 SJPD said the checkpoint is part of its effort in conjunction with the Office of Traffic Safety to educate all drivers that "DUI Doesn’t Just Mean Booze."
 Prescription drugs and marijuana also can impair one's ability to drive and can result in a DUI, police said.

-DUI checkpoints are placed in locations based on collision statistics and frequency of DUI arrests, police said, and locations are chosen with safety considerations for the officers and the public.
+DUI checkpoints are placed in locations based on collision statistics and frequency of DUI arrests, police said.
+Past checkpoints have been located in the downtown area.

-At the checkpoint, officers will be looking for signs of alcohol and/or drug impairment, with officers checking drivers for proper licensing, police said.
-Specially trained officers will be available to evaluate those suspected of drug-impaired driving.
+Officers will be looking for signs of alcohol or drug impairment, as well as proper licensing, police said.
+Specially trained officers will be evaluating those suspected of drug-impaired driving.